mohse-n/L7N_EtherLab/RTAI/README.md

 In my case, I downloaded RTAI 4.0 and there were two .patch files for 3.4.x kernels: hal-linux-3.4.6-x86-4.patch
 hal-linux-3.4.67-x86-4.patch
 Thus, we basically have to decide between kernel 3.4.6 and 3.4.67.
 The latter is only incrementally better than the former, but fewer bugs is almost always a good thing.
-I went with 3.4.67.
+On the other hand, I wouldn't want to run into potential issues because the IgH Master driver is untested for, say, 3.4.67.
+I went with the base version (3.4.6).
 **Note:** You can download RTAI from either its [homepage](https://www.rtai.org/) (for recent versions) or [the repository](https://www.rtai.org/userfiles/downloads/RTAI/).

 ### 2. Download the required files